 We currently have the following roles available:

-Apply on the link listed, or send your application including a cover letter specifying your desired role with a current resume to email@example.com.
+To read more and apply, check out our listing on Seek, or send your application including a cover letter specifying your desired role with a current resume to email@example.com.

 Which role is for you?